 Take home message

-However, when you take into account the amount of each supplement you would need to feed to achieve the required daily magnesium dose, the cost of the different forms of magnesium, palatability and availability factors, magnesium oxide appears to be the most practical and cost effective magnesium supplement available for use in horse rations.
+However, when you take into account the amount of each supplement you would need to feed to achieve the required daily magnesium dose, the cost of the different forms of magnesium, palatability and availability factors, magnesium oxide appears to be the most practical and cost-effective magnesium supplements available for use in horse rations.

-When selecting magnesium oxide for your horses, use product from reputable companies known for producing magnesium oxide for use in animal rations and select the finest particle size product you can get.
+When selecting magnesium oxide for your horses, use products from reputable manufacturers known for producing magnesium oxide for use in animal rations and select the finest particle size product you can get.

 Do you have a question or comment?
 Do you need help with feeding?

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!